 There are many uses for a night vision device (NVD) including that of the military, law enforcement, security, surveillance, hunting, wildlife observation, navigation, hidden-object detection, entertainment, and more.

-Here is some information how NVD’s work, and the differences in technology of the various generations (GEN-0,1,2,3,4…)
+Here’s information on how night vision devices work, the differences in technology of the various generations (GEN-0,1,2,3,4…), and a good resource for getting yourself one…

 How Night Vision Works

 A lens captures ambient light and some near-infrared light.
 The gathered light is sent to an image-intensifier tube.
 In most night vision devices, the power supply for the image-intensifier tube is from batteries.
 The tube outputs a high voltage, about 5,000 volts, to the image-tube components.

 The image-intensifier tube has a photocathode, which is used to convert the photons of light energy into electrons.

 As the electrons pass through the tube, they are amplified by a factor of thousands.

 At the end of the image-intensifier tube, the electrons hit a screen coated with phosphors (which provides the image) and is viewable via another lens.
 These phosphors create the green image that has come to characterize night vision.

 Night Vision Devices (NVD’s) have been around for more than 40 years and are categorized by generation.
 Each substantial change in night vision device technology establishes a new generation.